Hutena & Hutellura: Dyad of Birth & Fate

-In the Mesopotamian mythologies some gods, goddesses, sukkals, sacred animals or heroes appear as duos, twins, dyads or doubles.
-Some are created that way, such as Hurri and Seri, the Bulls who pull the chariot of Hurrian Storm God Teshub.
+In the Mesopotamian mythologies some gods, goddesses, sukkals, sacred animals or heroes appear as duos, dyads or doubles.
+Some are born that way, such as storm bulls Hurri and Seri, and some are paired or twinned.

 Entities can also be twinned for political reasons or cultural assimilation, such as Hurrian Underworld Goddesses Ishara and Allani.
-Despite different origins they're often depicted together with Ishara wearing red and Allani in blue.
+Despite different origins they're often depicted together.
+Ishara wears red and Allani blue.

 Ugarit and Aleppo are both vibrant centers of trade and progress in ancient times.
 Around 1200 BCE a series of invasions, internal conflict and natural disasters shake the foundations of the known world.

-Meanwhile, Hutena and Hutellura in their underworld gardens govern the destiny of every human being.
-On god lists or kaluti, they are mentioned in several near east centers or city states.
+Meanwhile, Hutena and Hutellura in their underworld gardens continue to govern the destiny of every human being.
+On god lists or kaluti, they are mentioned in several Near East centers or city states.

 The Fate Goddess don't have distinct roles, as do for example the three Greek Fates.
 In ancient Greece, Clotho spins the thread of life.
 Lachesis measures or dispenses it, and Atropos cuts it.

 Occasionally Hutellura appears by herself.
-Some scholars suggest the two deities are combined as one under the name Hutellera, as other goddesses of childbirth are known under a collective name.
+Some scholars suggest the two deities are combined as one under the name Hutellera, as other goddesses of childbirth like the Kotharat are known under a collective name.

 The Fate Goddesses are considered benevolent beings.
 Although they cause premature death, this is thought to be accomplished by evil intervention, a curse or plague, and not through their intentions.

 While they interact with Allani in the Underworld, Hutellura and Hutena appear on god lists among the entourage of Hepat (Hebat), Sun Goddess of Aleppo.
-It's believed they were part of Hepat's circle long ago.
-In a mostly-lost myth they appear with the divine smith Hashamili, being the only three entities to escape the Frost Demon Hahhima.
+It's believed they're part of Hepat's circle long ago.
+In a mostly-lost myth they appear with the divine smith Hashamili, among the few entities to escape the dread Frost Demon Hahhima.

 In Hurrian god lists they're placed behind Allani and Ishara, who are behind Hepat.
-God lists or offering lists can be extensive as different cultures strove to synchronize their deities.
-Hutellara and Hutena might also appear in the pantheons of other cultures.
+God lists or offering lists can be extensive as different cultures strive to synchronize their deities.
+Hutellara and Hutena might appear in the pantheons of other cultures.

-Hutellara and Hutena also serve as Goddesses of Birth, known as the Divine Midwives.
+Hutellara and Hutena are also Goddesses of Birth, known as the Divine Midwives.
 They assist at the birth of Ulikummi, a stone monster conceived by Kumarbi and the daughter of the sea god (or a cliff).

 Ulikummi is yet another attempt by Kumarbi to kill off his children, especially his son Teshub, the Hurrian Storm God.
 Kumarbi and Teshub are bitter enemies.
 The poetic Song of Kumarbi describes the struggles between them.